kevinsteves/pan-python/doc/panwfapi.rst

   Use *http* URL scheme for API requests.
 This can be used with the ``--testfile`` option to get a malware test file over HTTP.

- ``--nocacloud``
+ ``--ssl`` *opt*
+  Specify the type of SSL server certificate verification to be performed.

-  Disable default cloud CA SSL server certificate verification.
+  ``noverify`` is used to disable SSL server certificate verification.

+  ``default`` is used to specify that no changes are made to the default **ssl** module settings.

-  By default SSL server certificate verification is performed using the Go Daddy Class 2 Certification Authority Root Certificate which is used by the WildFire cloud and is stored in the PanWFapi class.
+  ``cacloud``, which is the default, specifies SSL server certificate verification is performed using the Go Daddy Class 2 Certification Authority Root Certificate which is used by the WildFire cloud and is stored in the pan.wfapi module.
-  ``--nocacloud`` can be used to disable verification for test clouds or if the cloud CA changes.

-  urlopen() only supports SSL server certificate verification in Python version 3.2 and greater.
+  SSL server certificate verification is only performed in Python version 2.7.9 and 3.4.3 and greater.

+  ``--ssl`` is ignored if ``--cafile`` or ``--capath`` are specified.

  ``--cafile`` *path*
-  Specify the ``cafile`` value for urlopen().  ``cafile`` is a file containing CA certificates to be used for SSL server certificate verification.
+  ``cafile`` is a file containing CA certificates to be used for SSL server certificate verification.
-  ``--cafile`` disables default cloud certificate verification.
-  ``--cafile`` is only supported in Python version 3.2 and greater.

  ``--capath`` *path*
-  Specify the ``capath`` value for urlopen().  ``capath`` is a directory of hashed certificate files to be used for SSL server certificate verification.
+  ``capath`` is a directory of hashed certificate files to be used for SSL server certificate verification.
-  ``--capath`` disables default cloud certificate verification.
-  ``--capath`` is only supported in Python version 3.2 and greater.

  ``--version``
   Display version.